junwai/Game/Game Rules.md

 - After reaching level 10, any XP is converted to VP at a 1:1 ratio

 ### Automatic Leveling
-- At the end of the round, if you did not gain any XP and are below level 5, you automatically gain 1 level
+- At the end of the round, if you are below level 5 after applying all earned XP, gain 1 XP.

 ## Gaining Victory Points
-- Obtain 30VP to win the game
 - Gain 1VP per objective you control at the end of your turn
 - Gain 1VP by eliminating an enemy elite
 - Gain VP by gaining additional XP past the requirements to level up twice during a single turn at a 1:1 ratio (1XP:1VP)

+## Winning the Game
+- Obtain 30VP to end the game
+- If a player reaches 30VP, finish out the round.
+The player who has the most VP over 30 wins.

 ## Gaining Experience Points
 - Gain 1XP to level up your units by 1